github/docs/content/get-started/onboarding/getting-started-with-github-enterprise-server.md

 ---
 title: Getting started with GitHub Enterprise Server
-intro: 'Get started with setting up and managing your {% data variables.product.prodname_ghe_server %} instance.'
+intro: 'Get started with setting up and managing {% data variables.product.product_location %}.'
 versions:
   ghes: '*'
 ---

-This guide will walk you through setting up, configuring and managing your {% data variables.product.prodname_ghe_server %} instance as an enterprise owner or administrator.
+This guide will walk you through setting up, configuring and managing {% data variables.product.product_location %} as an enterprise administrator.

-{% data variables.product.prodname_dotcom %} provides two types of Enterprise products:
+{% data variables.product.company_short %} provides two ways to deploy {% data variables.product.prodname_enterprise %}.

 - **{% data variables.product.prodname_ghe_cloud %}**
 - **{% data variables.product.prodname_ghe_server %}**

-The main difference between the products is that {% data variables.product.prodname_ghe_cloud %} is hosted by {% data variables.product.prodname_dotcom %}, while {% data variables.product.prodname_ghe_server %} is self-hosted.
+{% data variables.product.company %} hosts {% data variables.product.prodname_ghe_cloud %}.
+You can deploy and host {% data variables.product.prodname_ghe_server %} in your own datacenter or a supported cloud provider.

-For an overview of how {% data variables.product.prodname_ghe_server %} works, see "[System overview](/admin/overview/system-overview?learn=deploy_an_instance)."
+For an overview of how {% data variables.product.prodname_ghe_server %} works, see "[System overview](/admin/overview/system-overview)."

 ## Part 1: Installing {% data variables.product.prodname_ghe_server %}
 To get started with {% data variables.product.prodname_ghe_server %}, you will need to create your enterprise account, install the instance, use the Management Console for initial setup, configure your instance, and manage billing.
 ### 1. Creating your enterprise account
 Before you install {% data variables.product.prodname_ghe_server %}, you will first need to create an enterprise account on GitHub by contacting [{% data variables.product.prodname_dotcom %}'s Sales team](https://enterprise.github.com/contact).
 For more information, see "[About enterprise accounts](/admin/overview/about-enterprise-accounts)."
-### 2. Installing a {% data variables.product.prodname_ghe_server %} instance
+### 2. Installing {% data variables.product.prodname_ghe_server %}
-To get started with {% data variables.product.prodname_ghe_server %}, you will need to install your instance on a virtualization platform of your choice.
+To get started with {% data variables.product.prodname_ghe_server %}, you will need to install the appliance on a virtualization platform of your choice.
 For more information, see "[Setting up a {% data variables.product.prodname_ghe_server %} instance](/admin/installation/setting-up-a-github-enterprise-server-instance)."

 ### 3. Using the Management Console
 You will use the Management Console to walk through the initial setup process when first launching your instance.
-You can also use the  Management Console to manage virtual appliance settings such as the domain, authentication and SSL.
+You can also use the  Management Console to manage instance settings such as the license, domain, authentication, and TLS.
 For more information, see "[Accessing the management console](/admin/configuration/configuring-your-enterprise/accessing-the-management-console)."

-### 4. Configuring your {% data variables.product.prodname_ghe_server %} instance
+### 4. Configuring {% data variables.product.product_location %}
-In addition to the Management Console, you can use the site admin dashboard and the administrative shell (SSH) to manage your enterprise.
-You can configure applications and rate limits, view reports, use command-line utilities, and much more.
+In addition to the Management Console, you can use the site admin dashboard and the administrative shell (SSH) to manage {% data variables.product.product_location %}.
+For example, you can configure applications and rate limits, view reports, use command-line utilities.
 For more information, see "[Configuring your enterprise](/admin/configuration/configuring-your-enterprise)."

 You can use the default network settings used by {% data variables.product.prodname_ghe_server %} via the dynamic host configuration protocol (DHCP), or you can also configure the network settings using the virtual machine console.
 You can also configure a proxy server or firewall rules.
 For more information, see "[Configuring network settings](/admin/configuration/configuring-network-settings)."

 ### 5. Configuring high availability
-You can configure your {% data variables.product.prodname_ghe_server %} instance for high availability so that any hardware failures or major network outages don't disrupt service.
+You can configure your {% data variables.product.product_location %} for high availability to minimize the impact of hardware failures and network outages.
 For more information, see "[Configuring high availability](/admin/enterprise-management/configuring-high-availability)."

 ### 6. Designating backups and disaster recovery
-You can use {% data variables.product.prodname_ghe_server %} Backup Utilities to configure automated backups of your {% data variables.product.prodname_ghe_server %} instance, so that you can protect your production data.
+To protect your production data, you can configure automated backups of {% data variables.product.product_location %} with {% data variables.product.prodname_enterprise_backup_utilities %}.
 For more information, see "[Configuring backups on your appliance](/admin/configuration/configuring-your-enterprise/configuring-backups-on-your-appliance)."

-### 7. Geo-replication
-{% data variables.product.prodname_ghe_server %} can help to reduce latency between different hosts and locations, if your organization has offices in multiple locations.
-For more information, see "[About geo-replication](/admin/enterprise-management/configuring-high-availability/about-geo-replication)."
 ### 8. Managing billing for your enterprise
 Billing for all the organizations and {% data variables.product.prodname_ghe_server %} instances connected to your enterprise account is aggregated into a single bill charge for all of your paid {% data variables.product.prodname_dotcom %}.com services.
 Enterprise owners and billing managers can access and manage billing settings for enterprise accounts.
 For more information, see "[Managing billing for your enterprise](/admin/overview/managing-billing-for-your-enterprise)."